visveshkhanna/ei-campusdrive/Mini Project (Smart Office Facility)/README.md

-# Office Management System
+# Smart Office Facility

 ## Overview

-This project is an Office Management System that allows users to manage room bookings, configure office settings, and monitor room statuses.
+This project is an Smart Office Facility that allows users to manage room bookings, configure office settings, and monitor room statuses.
 The system uses several design patterns, including Singleton, Command, and Observer patterns, to ensure a scalable and maintainable architecture.

 ## Design Patterns